pak3nuh/Outbox/README.md

 The integration test module doesn't run by default.
 To run you need to add the property `integration-test` like so `./gradlew integration-test:test -Pintegration-test`.

+or a single test by `./gradlew integration-test:test -Pintegration-test --tests 'MySqlEntryStorageTest'`

 ## Database schema

 The expected schema is specified on a [liquibase](https://docs.liquibase.com) changelog under [./liquibase](./liquibase)